hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 The primary dismissal method for the Flyout is the dismiss action in the header.
 The Flyout does not support action buttons to "confirm" or "cancel" the Flyout which is contrary to the intended usage of the component.

-The Flyout features multiple dismissal options that can be customized in production with a callback function:
+Multiple dismissal options are available that can be customized in production with a callback (on `onClose`, or `onOpen`) function:

 - Dismiss button in the header
 - Clicking with a mouse outside of the Flyout on the main page